slaeryan/slaeryan.github.io/posts/midnighttrain.md

 So last Friday was no different, except that this time I was going through the _CIA Vault7_ leaks specifically the _EDB_ branch documents when suddenly [this](https://wikileaks.org/ciav7p1/cms/page_26968084.html) document came to my attention which describes the theory behind NVRAM variables.
 Immediately it piqued my interest and I started digging deeper.

-Turns out, these variables are not only writable/readable from the user-mode but also it's an awesome place to hide your shit like egress implants, config data, stolen goodies and whatnot which I found out after watching an enlightening [DEFCON talk](https://youtu.be/q2KUufrjoRo), thanks to Topher Timzen and Michael Leibowitz.
+Turns out, these variables are not only writable/readable from the User-mode(Ring-3) but also it's an awesome place to hide your shit like egress implants, config data, stolen goodies, encryption keys and whatnot which I found out after watching an enlightening [DEFCON talk](https://youtu.be/q2KUufrjoRo), thanks to Topher Timzen and Michael Leibowitz.

 In the talk, they do give a demo using C# but the attendees are encouraged to figure out their own way to weaponize this technique.